lexterror/SHA512-for-Kubuntu/README.md

 To use: put the script in the folder you want to generate hashes for and click on the script.

+Install coreutils to use this script: "apt-get install coreutils"

-*you need to make the script executable first.
+*you need to make the script executable before using it

+"chmod +x hashallfiles.sh"